 Some retirement systems are integrated with Social Security, and the amount of one's retirement check depends upon the benefit from the federal government.
 Vermont's Retirement System has no effect upon Social Security and vice versa; the two supplement one another.
 Remember that you have to apply for both benefits, since neither is automatic.

 Full Social Security is paid at ages 65 to 67, depending on your year of birth.
 Employees born in 1937 or earlier are entitled to full benefits at age 65; employees born in 1960 or later will be entitled to full benefits at age 67.
 The full benefit age gradually increases from age 65 to 67 for those born between 1938 to 1959.
 Benefits can begin as early as age 62 with a 20% to 30% reduction, depending on your year of birth.
 The reduction is 20% for employees born in 1937 or earlier.

 Deferred compensation is a tax-sheltered vehicle which allows you to increase income at retirement.
 The Internal Revenue Service establishes the maximum amount that may be contributed each year.
 The balance in your Deferred Compensation account is payable upon termination of employment or retirement, regardless of your age.
 Payment options are explained in more detail in the Deferred Compensation Plan booklet or at their website.
-Additional detailed information may be found at the EMPOWER website (the deferred compensation third-party administrator for the State of Vermont) or at our Deferred Compensation web page.
+Additional detailed information may be found at the Prudential Website (the deferred compensation third-party administrator for the State of Vermont) or at our Deferred Compensation web page.

 If you still have questions regarding your retirement account or other matters about retirement, please do not hesitate to contact the Retirement Office at 1-800-642-3191 (toll free within VT only) or (802) 828-2305.
 The staff is always happy to answer your questions and assist in your retirement planning.